-Second, as of the time of this writing, it is an open question whether $\mathbf{NEXP} \subsetneq \mathbf{MIP^*}$ \cite{IV12}.
+Third, as of the time of this writing, it is an open question whether $\mathbf{NEXP} \subsetneq \mathbf{MIP^*}$ \cite{IV12}.
 Under the locality-explicit setup, we ask a slightly more general question: does there exist a correlator $\widehat{P}$ and a corresponding LE-MIP which accepts a language $\notin \mathbf{NEXP}$?
 We remind the reader that characterizing the complexity classes of MIPs where the provers have non-local resources are generally open questions.

-Third, although the verifier's non-local contamination is undesirable (in the standard MIP model) and is the motivation for this work, is it possible to turn it into a resource?
-For example, given local provers, let the verifier provide them with some non-local resources, such PR boxes or entanglement that can be simulated in polynomial-time.
+Finally, although the verifier's contamination is undesirable (in the standard MIP model), is it possible to turn it into a resource?
+For example, given local provers, let the verifier provide them with some non-local resources, such PR-boxes or entanglement that can be simulated in polynomial-time.
 This can be seen as ``enforceable honest non-local resources.''
 Malicious provers would not be able to use these resources at will.
 Perhaps this concept would be useful in the design of multi-prover protocols.